 Wednesday 9.15-11.15 am and 7.30-9.30pm

 The traditional way of practicing astanga is ‘Mysore style’ the self-practice method.
-The term Mysore comes from the Indian city of Mysore where the practise of astanga began and continues at K.Pattabhi Jois The astanga Yoga institute.
+The term Mysore comes from the Indian city of Mysore where the practise of astanga began.

 Mysore (self practice) is the best method to really feel a difference in your practice as we move with the breath in a moving meditation.
 We practise in a quiet room filled only with the sound of ujahi breath.